-After a non fault accident courtesy car providers will likely want to pursue their own compensation for damage to the vehicle, and any loss of revenue whilst the vehicle is out of service.
+After a non-fault accident, courtesy car providers will likely want to acquire compensation of their own for damage to the vehicle, and any loss of revenue whilst the vehicle is out of service.

-You will be claiming for any personal injury and any financial loss that you have suffered personally as a result of the accident.
-If you are unsure of where you stand if you had an accident which was not your fault whilst driving a courtesy car, then call us for some non fault accident advice.
+You will be claiming any personal injury and any financial loss that you have suffered personally as a result of the accident.
+If you are unsure of where you stand if you had an accident that was not your fault whilst driving a courtesy car, then call us for some non-fault accident advice.

-As part of the no fault insurance claim process, your insurer will be able to give you better information on the actual effect the claim will have, and how there may be a non fault accident premium increase.
-Following a non fault accident insurance premium costs will be recalculated to take the claim into consideration the next time you renew your vehicle insurance policy.
+Your insurer should be able to provide details on the effects of your claim, and how it could lead to an increase in your insurance premium.
+Following a non-fault accident insurance premium costs will be recalculated to take the claim into consideration the next time you renew your vehicle insurance policy.

 Generally, most vehicle insurance firms will raise the annual insurance premium by around 30% following a non-fault claim.
 If subsequent non-fault insurance claims occur, the premium will be raised even higher.

-It is important to note that in cases where an accident involves several third parties, then some may be liable to claim damages against, and others may be entirely blameless and also facing their own non-fault compensation claim as a result of the accident.
+It’s important to mention that in cases where an accident involves several third parties, then some may be liable to claim damages against, and others may be entirely blameless and also facing their own non-fault compensation claim as a result of the accident.

-Following a non fault accident no claims bonus allowances will generally be lowered.
-Not as seriously as if you make an accident that is your fault claim car insurance firms will always levy much harsher penalties against your no claims bonus if he accident was your fault.
-It is important to note that following a non fault accident excess damages being paid by yourself out of your own pocket, will not prevent your no claims bonus from being damaged.
+Following a non-fault accident no claims bonus allowances will generally be lowered.
+Not as seriously as if you make an accident that is your fault claim car insurance firms will always levy much harsher penalties against your no claims bonus if the accident was your fault.
+It’s important to mention that following a non-fault accident, excess damages which are covered by yourself with your own money will not prevent your no claims bonus from being disrupted.